tidymass/tidymass-docker/tidymass-case-study/README.md

 Open the terminal, and run the code below to build image.

 ```
-docker build -t tidymass -f tidymass/Dockerfile .
+docker build -t tidymass-case-study -f tidymass-case-study/Dockerfile .
 ```

-`-t`: tag name, here is `tidymass`
+`-t`: tag name, here is `tidymass-case-study`

 `-f`: `Dockerfile` path.
-Here I put it in the sub folder named `tidymass`.
+Here I put it in the sub folder named `tidymass-case-study`.

 Then check it in local.

 ```
-docker run -e PASSWORD=tidymass -p 8787:8787 tidymass
+docker run -e PASSWORD=tidymass -p 8787:8787 tidymass-case-study
 ```

 Open this in browser: http://localhost:8787

 # Push the image.

-1. First, let check if there is a image named as `tidymass` has been created.
+1. First, let check if there is a image named as `tidymass-case-study` has been created.

 ```
 docker image ls